-This thought paper focuses on the Islamization policies of President Zia-ul Haq.
-Zia served as head of state from 1978 until his death in 1988.
+This thought paper focuses on President Zia’s Islamization policies.
+Zia -ul Haq served as head of state from 1978 until his death in 1988.
 After his takeover, a wave of change began in Pakistan primarily due to him bringing the country’s laws into conformity with his interpretation of the “Sharia” (Islamic law).
 The laws in my view have had a profoundly antagonistic aftermath on Pakistan and its people – primarily because these laws divided people along sectarian lines and unleashed a torrent of religious fundamentalism.

 After the reign of Zulfiqar Ali Bhutto, General Zia-ul Haq took the reins.
 Many people discerned Zia’s Islamization policies as a veil for a regime that lacked authenticity.
 Islamization was, therefore, according to his critics, used as a political process.
 In the end, whatever Zia’s true motivations were, the impact was terrible on Pakistan.